Easter chicks wooden egg craft is an easy woodburning and watercolor art project.

 3. Paint eggs with watercolors

 - Working with watercolors and wood is easy.
 The color soaks right in displaying vibrant colors filling in woodburning designs almost effortlessly.

 - Instead of mixing with water I used it straight out of the tube.
 Squeeze a small amount of watercolor into a small bowl–you won’t need much.
 Next, dip your watercolor brush in water and then dip into the paint just like you would with solid watercolors.
-(Do not use solid watercolors for this DIY project.
-They will not provide the rich color that watercolor tubes provide.)
+You can also use liquid watercolors straight out of the bottle.
+Do not use a solid watercolor pallet for this DIY project.
+They will not provide the rich color that watercolor tubes and concentrated liquid watercolors can.

 4. Seal and protect with beeswax or Mod Podge.

-- I made these last Easter and used food and child safe beeswax.
+- I used food and child safe beeswax to seal and protect these spring Easter Chicks when I made them a few years ago.
 I don’t recommend it if you want lasting color.
 The colors have faded quite a bit over time.
+Apply Mod Podge with a foam brush for lasting protection.

 - Use them as spring home decor.